 What is the cheapest golf course in Austin?

-Lions Municipal Golf Course (City of Austin, $28 weekday) and Harvey Penick Golf Campus ($30) are consistently the most affordable public options.
-Morris Williams Golf Course ($38) is the next step up.
+Lions Municipal Golf Course and Harvey Penick Golf Campus (both City of Austin) are consistently the most affordable public options.
+Morris Williams Golf Course is the next step up.
 All three allow unrestricted walking and offer City of Austin resident discounts.
+See current rates above.

 Is Barton Creek Resort worth the price?

-For serious golfers visiting Austin, the Fazio Foothills course ($185 peak) is a genuine benchmark — one of Tom Fazio's best Texas designs.
-Summer rates ($95) make it accessible at roughly half price.
-For most visitors, Avery Ranch ($65) or Teravista ($70) deliver an excellent round at a fraction of the cost.
+For serious golfers visiting Austin, the Fazio Foothills course (4.5 stars) is a genuine benchmark — one of Tom Fazio's best Texas designs.
+Summer rates drop significantly.
+For most visitors, Avery Ranch (4.4 stars) or Teravista (4.3 stars) deliver an excellent round at a fraction of the resort cost.

 What is the best golf course in Austin?

 Barton Creek Fazio Foothills (4.5 stars) is the top-rated public access course.
-For value, Avery Ranch Golf Club (4.4 stars, $65 peak) consistently over-delivers at its price.
-Wolfdancer at Hyatt Lost Pines (4.4 stars, $130) is the best mid-premium experience.
+For value, Avery Ranch Golf Club (4.4 stars) consistently over-delivers at its price.
+Wolfdancer at Hyatt Lost Pines (4.4 stars) is the best mid-premium experience.

 When is Austin golf cheapest?

 Summer (June–August) brings 25–40% rate reductions.
 Morning tee times before 8 AM beat the worst heat.
-Barton Creek drops from $185 to $95 in summer.
+Barton Creek's summer rates drop to roughly half of peak.
 December–January also offers lower rates with mild playing conditions (50–65°F).